RiseGaming/Takistan-Life-Rules/README.md

    - Wearing clothing marked 'Police' is considered revealing identity.
    - The use of a Shout to reveal yourself is considered revealing identity.
    - Must use lights and/or sirens when driving unmarked vehicles into combat.
-2. Undercover Officers may utilise civilian vehicles but cannot carry uniformed officers as passengers.
+2. Undercover Officers may use civilian vehicles but may not carry uniformed officers as passengers.
-   - The only exception to this is during War / Martial Law provided there is no alternative transport immediately available for uniformed officers.
+   - Exception: during War or Martial Law when no other transport exists for uniformed officers.
-3. Undercover Officers may, provided it is **necessary** to maintain their cover, break speed and traffic laws without lights/sirens active.
+3. Undercover Officers may break traffic laws only when it is the least intrusive way to keep cover.
+   Announce the decision in unit comms.
+   File a brief report if lethal force follows.

 ---